 I’m not even talking about the agile process of identifying sprint stories – this is an even lower level than that.
 If a code change makes sense on its own (e.g. schema changes to create a new table in a database, core business logic that is not yet exposed via an API), what stops us from deploying it?
 By holding it back, we are causing two problems:

 - Our teammates working in the same areas of code haven’t seen our changes – we may be stepping on each other’s toes.
 Getting small changes out there quickly avoids confusion later.

 - If the change is logical and deployable, then why NOT deploy it?
 After all, the larger the deployment, the larger the risk of things breaking on deployment.

 However, there are certain prerequisites to be able to implement features in small bites.

-- Design large to implement small : We spoke earlier about how treating the entire feature as the unit of work can be troublesome.
-However, to be able to break down work into smaller units, we need to design (at least roughly) for the entire feature.
+- Design large to implement small: We spoke earlier about how treating the entire feature as the unit of work can be troublesome.
+However, to be able to break down work into smaller units, we need to design (at least roughly) the entire feature.
 This is necessary to make all the small pieces fit correctly.
 The output can look something like this – “we need a table to store these data points, REST APIs to insert single and bulk records to this table, and integration with external service X to check for Y before we insert”.
-We identify coarse grained system boundaries that the feature implementation will impact and identify the changes that will be made.
-Coarse grained is a relative term here, and this is a recursive process – if the feature is very large and spans multiple systems then we have keep applying this breakdown till we reach the code if actual code that will be written in each of those systems.
+We identify coarse-grained system boundaries that the feature implementation will impact and identify the changes that will be made.
+Coarse-grained is a relative term here, and this is a recursive process – if the feature is very large and spans multiple systems then we have to keep applying this breakdown till we reach the code if actual code that will be written in each of those systems.